Skip to Main Content

 • Texas Health and Human Services Commission (HHSC)

-We know how each agency approaches enforcement, from investigation to informal settlement conferences and administrative hearings.
+We know how each board works, from complaint triage and informal settlement conferences to contested SOAH hearings.

 Why Healthcare Professionals Choose Dike Law Group

-• Deep healthcare law experience and understanding of Texas administrative procedures.
+• We understand healthcare law and Texas administrative code

 Protect Your License.
 Protect Your Career.